Glencairn Museum News | Number 10, 2013

 Parts of the building were reconstructed during a re-excavation of the Northwest Palace area in the late 1970s, but only a small number of the reliefs still remain in situ.
 At that time efforts were made to investigate the provenance and original position of all other known slabs, now spread all over the world.
 A necessary task, because the representations on these orthostats offer a profound insight into Assyrian art and culture—accessible only with knowledge of their former placement.

-To reveal more information about the figures’ function, one must take a closer look at their iconographic details in the context of their original positions (fig. 3, left).
+To reveal more information about the figures’ function, one must take a closer look at their iconographic details in the context of their original positions (Figure 3).
 Previous examinations of the slabs have been challenged by the fact that they are dispersed among more than 60 museums worldwide.
 In the past, scholars have relied on stylized drawings or focused only on selected pieces, neglecting their original context.
 Numerous reliefs from the Northwest Palace offer countless details, but these have only sporadically been studied in a comprehensive way.
 Moreover, a comparison of the palaces decorated with protective spirits indicates a possible shift in the figures’ character.
 Therefore a full iconographic analysis is needed of figures such as the ones in Glencairn’s collection.

 In all official parts of the palace, King Assurnasirpal II was depicted as a central figure flanked by two supernatural beings.
 On the one hand this is propaganda; it shows the ruler of an empire under the protection of mystical creatures.
 However, this also provides information about ancient beliefs and Assyrian religion.

 In one of the official banquet rooms, we see the oversize representation of the king with his sword flanked by either attendants or apkallē.
 If we enter into the next room—proceeding deeper into the palace—only the guardian figures (apkallē) and the king are displayed.
 At this point the king no longer wears a sword.
 The third and final rooms, those deepest in the palace, lack the image of the king completely, and only protective spirits adorn the walls.
-In these interior spaces several ablution slabs were discovered where the floor had been paved (fig. 5, left).
+In these interior spaces several ablution slabs were discovered where the floor had been paved (Figure 5).
 Because of these anomalies, scholars interpret these two rooms as private bathrooms or sacred purification suites.
 These are the rooms from which the two Glencairn reliefs derive.

 A curiosity occurs in the upper register, where Glencairn’s kneeling genie originated: all identifiable figures are kneeling, their garments differ in comparison to other apkallē, and they don’t hold cones (they seem just to touch the tree symbol).
 Because of this anomaly, it is necessary to conduct research at Glencairn, and investigate the exact rendering of the figure and all its iconographic details.